-- Customers will recognize crabgrass in their lawn by its distinctive low growing habit, wide leaf blades and seed tillers.
+Customers will recognize crabgrass in their lawn by its distinctive low growing habit, wide leaf blades and seed tillers.
 Often people will confuse it with Tall Fescue or Quack Grass

-- Turns purple in the fall.
+Turns purple in the fall.

-- Normally on older more established lawns.
+Normally occurs in older more established neighbourhoods.

-- Crabgrass treatments are classified as pre-emergent with corn gluten and post-emergent by hand pulling.
+Crabgrass treatments are classified as “Pre-emergent” with corn gluten and “Post-emergent” by hand pulling.

-- Treatments normally need to be made for several years to provide control for this persistent grassy weed.
+Treatments normally need to be made for several years to provide control for this persistent grassy weed.

-- Our treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.
+Our treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.

-- Pre-emergent treatment helps to reduce seeds from germinating in the first place by creating a protective barrier in the soil.
+Pre-emergent treatment helps to reduce seeds from germinating in the first place by creating a protective barrier in the soil.

-- Post-emergent treatment involves pulling plants before they go to seed.
+Post-emergent treatment involves pulling plants before they go to seed.